 The key is to be proactive.

 The most common step, says James, is to always use multiple passwords.
-Many people use easy-to-remember or nearly-identical passwords for the sake of convenience, and that’s the greatest threat.
+Many people use easy-to-remember or nearly-identical passwords for the sake of convenience, and that’s the greatest threat to cybersecurity for digital marketers.

 Using a third-party random password generator, like LastPass, is a step in the right direction – but even that’s not ideal since you don’t know who or what is on the other end of that network.